Kāpiti Gateway Centre

 - New Zealand Māori Tourism He Toa Takatini

 - New Zealand Arts, Cultural and Heritage Tourism Strategy to 2015

 - the Department of Conservation’s Heritage and Visitor Strategy (to be released this year)

 - the Kāpiti Island Strategic Advisory Committee.

-During construction an estimated 14 jobs would be created, plus professional services providers and suppliers.
-Once the Gateway is completed it’s estimated that in the first year of operating a further 27 jobs would be created in the tourism and supporting sectors.
-This number is expected to increase to 48 jobs by 2025 and to 72 jobs by 2030.
+During construction an estimated 16 jobs would be created, plus professional services providers and suppliers.
+Once the Gateway is completed it’s estimated that in 2023 (the first full year of operating) a further eight jobs would be created in the tourism and supporting sectors.
+This number is expected to increase to 25 additional jobs by 2030.